stong/memestream/README.md

   - [x] netvar dumper (teamnum, health, etc)
   - [x] CInput aimassist
   - ~~[ ] AI (neural network) autostrafer~~ I don't feel like writing this

+## Supporting the channel

+Several of my viewers have asked me how they can monetarily support my channel.
+Although I do not normally ask for donations, you are free to do so if this is something you personally want.
+For me, I am just happy and grateful that people enjoy watching my content.

+You can give me money through GitHub sponsors: [link](https://github.com/sponsors/stong)

+**Sponsors:**
+ - @sencrash
+ - @BendyCatus
+ - 1 private sponsor